Prem-Saha/JokeAPI/README.md

-A self made replication of an existing API
+# A self made replication of an existing REST API